fitzsimonsjl/fitzsimonsjl.com/content/blog/the-quest-for-the-perfect-linux-tablet.md

 tags: [technology, linux, ubuntu, surface]
 ---

-This post ended up being quite long, so feel free to use the Table of Contents to skip through and get to the relevant parts for you!

 ### Introduction

 As much as I love a decently sized screen (ideally a 15" laptop), sometimes it isn't entirely practical.
 This is especially true when travelling or at a coffee shop when I already have my work laptop in my bag along with everything else.
 For that reason, I wanted something smaller that I could still use to update this blog, take notes, and do light coding with.